Boston Defense Lawyers for Clerk’s Hearings

 Call Us for a FREE Phone Consultation

-We are top rated defense lawyers serving Massachusetts, who will provide you with the best representation you can obtain anwhere.
-With offices in Boston and Salem, we are here to help you.
+We are top rated defense lawyers serving Massachusetts, who will provide you with the best representation you can obtain anywhere.
+With offices in Boston, Salem, and Dedham, we are here to help you.
 Call us for a FREE phone consult.

 What Happens At A Clerk’s Hearing?

 Typically, the arresting officer will appear in court to read a report or describe for the clerk magistrate what happened in your arrest.
 Sometimes, the arresting officer does not appear, and instead leaves it to a police prosecutor to represent the department.
 In some cases, witnesses may appear as well in order to provide testimony.
 As the defendant, you may bring an attorney to represent you.
 The proceedings are usually not recorded and there is usually no public record of what transpires in a clerk’s hearing.
 Based upon your attorney’s advice, you may or may not choose to testify on your own behalf.
 In the end, the clerk magistrate will consider the testimony and exhibits, while entertaining oral arguments from the police officer and your attorney.
 If the clerk magistrate finds that there is probable cause to support the charges — and if he or she also believes that you should be charged — then a complaint will issue against you.
 If, on the other hand, your attorney can convince the clerk magistrate that there are good reasons to dismiss the case, then your criminal record will remain clean.

 Why Should I Hire A Defense Attorney?